-Should you run across issues like cracking, missing shingles, or shingles that are buckling, it’s a good idea to get someone from a roof replacement service onsite to assess the damage.
+Should you run across issues like cracking, missing shingles, or shingles that are buckling, it’s a good idea to get someone from a roof replacement onsite to assess the damage.

 2. Granules in the Gutter

-Asphalt singles are covered in mineral granules, which offer protection against UV light, water, and bad weather.
+Asphalt singles are covered in mineral granules, which offer protection against UV light, water, bad weather.
 If you notice granules appearing in the gutters or runoff water, it may be a sign that your roof is beginning to wear out.

-A note about granule loss, if you’ve replaced your roof recently, some loss is normal.
+A note granule loss, if you’ve replaced your roof recently, some loss is normal.
 The installation process may loosen the granules, as roofers were walking over the roof.

 Once in place, however, you’ll want to keep an eye out for granules in the gutter—loss after a big storm, for example, could be a sign of further damage.

 Bald spots, caused by granule loss (mentioned above), which are easier to spot, are a sign that something is amiss.
 In many cases, you can spot bald spots easily from the ground.